-The criteria, guidelines, policies and procedures specified in this manual are for use in ensuring fulfillment of commitments for erosion and sediment control associated with Section 402 and Section 404 permits of the Clean Water Act issued by the U.S. Army Corps of Engineers (USACE), on such commitments made to the Illinois Environmental Protection Agency (IEPA) and other and natural resource agencies during project implementation.
-The National Pollutant Discharge Elimination System (NPDES) program of the Federal Clean Water Act imposes erosion and sediment control requirements on construction activities that involve a disturbance of 1 acre or more of the total land area.
+The criteria, guidelines, policies and procedures specified in this manual are for use in ensuring fulfillment of commitments for erosion and sediment control associated with Section 402 and Section 404 permits of the Clean Water Act issued by the United States Army Corps of Engineers (USACE), on such commitments made to the Illinois Environmental Protection Agency (IEPA) and other and natural resource agencies during project implementation.
+The National Pollutant Discharge Elimination System (NPDES) program of the Federal Clean Water Act imposes erosion and sediment control requirements on construction activities that involve a land disturbing activity of 1 acre or more and discharges stormwater to waters of the United States.
 The IEPA has issued a statewide General Construction Permit (ILR10) that details the NPDES requirements for construction projects.

-As an operator of a small municipal separate storm sewer system (MS4) and ILR40 permittee from the IEPA, the Illinois Tollway is required to reduce the discharge of pollutants from their MS4 to the maximum extent practicable, to protect water quality and to satisfy the appropriate water quality requirements of the Illinois Pollution Control Board Rules and Regulations (35 III.
+As an operator of a small municipal separate storm sewer system (MS4) and ILR40 permittee from the IEPA, the Illinois Tollway is required to reduce the discharge of pollutants from their MS4 to the maximum extent practicable, to protect water quality and to satisfy the appropriate water quality requirements of the Illinois Pollution Control Board Rules and Regulations (35 Ill.
 Adm.
 Code, Subtitle C, Chapter 1) and the Clean Water Act.
 Accordingly, it is the policy of the Illinois Tollway that all construction operations be conducted in a manner that minimizes the potential to impact stormwater.
 To this end, the Illinois Tollway requires that all construction operations, regardless of the area of disturbance, be conducted to minimize erosion and to implement measures to protect stormwater from impacts due to other construction related sources of pollution.